 - Consider a company paying hourly wages.
 Working for a trucking company paying hourly or on salary, can be a safe, solid way to go.
 Predictable weekly pay can be great security for some drivers.

 Is the Truck Driver Salary Rate On the Upswing in North America?

 Some North American trucking companies don’t pay drivers adequately, for time spent behind the wheel and away from home, along with considerable out-of-pocket expenses.
 As a result, there is a truck driver shortage in North America.

 Trucking companies have not been clever enough to do anything about it until recently.
 They’ve been unable to turn their heads away and ignore the problem any longer.

 Now that the problem is very serious, some trucking companies are finally getting the message they can no longer pay peanuts to drivers.
 Low wages won’t attract drivers to fill the empty seats in their trucks.

 However, the companies have been slow with increasing driver rates, and the trucker shortage problem continues to worsen.

 Truck driver salary rates have failed to keep up with the cost of living increases and generally pay sub-optimal for the number of hours invested, and living conditions, and out of pocket expenses especially for long haul trucking jobs (OTR)

-I believe, however, the tables are about to turn, in favour of the trucker.
+I believe, however, the tables are turning in favour of the trucker.
 Carriers are finally realizing they have no choice, but to step up to the plate, and lay down more money for the truckers, in order to fill the tens of thousands of empty seats.

 The time has come.
 It is slowly becoming a trucker’s market.
 And it’s damned well about time.